design-automation-edu/urban-prototyping-2018/yih_xi/iteration2.md

 <p align="center"><img src="imgs/iteration2_GW.jpg" width = "1000">
 <p align="center"> 4 analysis of good windows

 Unexpectedly, as what we observe from iteration 1, the high percentage of "good" windows has still maintained although statistically, it has decreased by 1%.
-The
+The percentage of "good" views and good window ratio is still positive overall.

 ````
 Percentage of Good Windows: 82.6%